-The only downside to cloud services is that it is dependent on the reliability of the internet connection.
-However, with the growth of the IoT market, internet technologies are becoming more reliable as it is now a must-have for any device in the IoT world.
+The only downside to cloud services is that they are dependent on the reliability of the Internet connection.
+However, with the growth of the IoT market, internet technologies are becoming more reliable – as it is now a must-have for any device in the IoT world.

 WiFi HVAC Systems — Summary

-In summary, it seems that what we would like is to get remote access to our HVAC system, when we are out of the house, while not dealing with the underlying technologies such as WiFi, IR, ZigBee, Bluetooth, or others.
+In summary, it seems that the goal is to get remote access to our HVAC system when we are out of the house, while not dealing with the underlying technologies such as WiFi, IR, ZigBee, Bluetooth, or others.

-Using the “cloud” concept, it really doesn’t matter how the Air Conditioning system is connected to the internet, as long as we have the ability to turn the air conditioning on prior to getting home from work, or turn it off, if we forget to shut it down when we are out of the house.
+Using the “cloud” concept, it really doesn’t matter how the Air Conditioning system is connected to the Internet, as long as we have the ability to turn the air conditioning on remotely – prior to getting home from work; or turn it off remotely if we forget to shut it down when we are out of the house.

 At CoolAutomation, we firmly believe that at this point, wired internet connection of the HVAC unit can provide better results, being less sensitive to the stability of the local WiFi networks.

-Based on our philosophy, our CoolMasterNet and CoolPlug platforms connect a wide range of HVAC brands and models to our Cloud service: Control App, enabling our customers the simplest experience of controlling their HVAC equipment remotely and reliably.
+Our CoolMasterNet and CoolPlug platforms connect a wide range of HVAC brands and models to our Cloud service, the HVAC Control solution.
+This provides our customers with the simplest experience of controlling their HVAC equipment remotely and reliably.